vzeizer/sql_project/README.md

 ### Similarly to the first project, there is not a 'right answer' for the second part of the project.
 ### You have the ability to be creative in the questions you are going to make.
 ### Afterwards, you will write a SQL query to extract the necessary data to successfully answer to your question.
-### Used the downloaded data to construct a graphic (bar chart, histogram or another plot) that answers to your question.
+### Use the downloaded data to construct a graphic (bar chart, histogram or another plot) that answers to your question.
 ### The essential when submitting the project is going to be discussed later.
 ### In order to your presentation to be reviewed, you will need to save the slides in PDF.

+## Content of the files

-## presentation_perguntaas.pdf -> it is the answered questions presented in slide form.
+### presentation_perguntaas.pdf -> it is the answered questions presented in slide form.
-## Rubrics_Udacity Reviews.pdf -> it is the rubrics of the project, which must be fulfilled in order to be approved by a reviewer.
+### Rubrics_Udacity Reviews.pdf -> it is the rubrics of the project, which must be fulfilled in order to be approved by a reviewer.
-## chinook.db -> it is the database of the Chinook music store.
+### chinook.db -> it is the database of the Chinook music store.
-## Chinook_relationships.png -> it shows the relationships between primary keys of Chinook database.
+### Chinook_relationships.png -> it shows the relationships between primary keys of Chinook database.
-## solutions_questionsbefore.sql -> it is the questions to be answered to assure you understand sql.
+### solutions_questionsbefore.sql -> it is the questions to be answered to assure you understand sql.
-## projetoperguntas.sql -> it shows the code in SQL to generate the results of presentation_perguntaas.pdf.
+### projetoperguntas.sql -> it shows the code in SQL to generate the results of presentation_perguntaas.pdf.

+# What to install

+1. PostGreSql.

 ## MIT License